Guide to Amazon's Advanced Search for Books

 One side note, the ISBN field in the Advanced Search actually does have a useful purpose.
 If you have a list of ISBNs and you want to look at all of them, for example if you are in school-- you have ten books for your class, and you can enter them into the ISBN field separated by pipes ("|") and it will return just those books.
 That's a nice time saver but it is of limited usefulness to most of us.

-We've included links to the search to tips and the advanced search itself below if you have any, please email them to us and we will add them to the article as necessary
+We've included links to the search tips and the advanced search itself below.
+If you have any tips yourself, please email them to us and we will add them to the article as necessary

 Amazon Advanced Search for Books